Update: August 25, 2020

 What if I reported my crypto and still received a letter?

 Consider the letter a warning and an opportunity to make sure your reporting is accurate!
-If you reported crypto, but may not have taken the right position on subjects such as like kind exchanges, forks, aidrops, mining, or other crypto tax questions – now is the time to get an expert to properly file.
-It is a lot cheaper to have a tax attorney review your tax returns, and make amendments, if necessary than to go through an audit.
+If you reported crypto, but may not have taken the right position on subjects such as like-kind exchanges, forks and airdrops, mining, or other crypto tax questions – now is the time to get a professional to properly file.
+It is a lot cheaper to have a tax attorney review your tax returns (and make amendments if necessary) than to go through an audit.

 Connect with a Cryptocurrency Tax Attorney Today to Start Preparing Your Response to IRS Letters 6173 and 6174-A

 Have you received an IRS crypto tax letter?
 Regardless if you received the soft notice or one of the others, now is the time to get your digital currency tax house in order.
 We can help.

 Our team of crypto tax accountants and attorneys knows how to keep you compliant while keeping the most amount of money in your pocket.
 Give us a call today.
 Let’s start talking about how to best position your crypto holdings and respond to the IRS.

 The Gordon Law Group is based in Chicago, Illinois, but works with US taxpayers across the United States, Canada, Europe, Australia, and Asia.